-Tremelimumab and Durvalumab in Treating Patients with Colorectal Cancer with Liver Metastases That Can Be Removed by Surgery
+Durvalumab and Tremelimumab, Oleclumab, or Monalizumab in Treating Patients with Colorectal Cancer with Lung or Liver Metastases That Can Be Removed by Surgery

-- Patients must have histologically or cytologically confirmed colorectal cancer with liver metastases deemed resectable by a general or liver surgeon (resectability may involve the use of ablative techniques to some but not all liver metastases); those patients with known disease outside of the liver are not eligible (except for patients with primary lesions in place that are planned for resection or nonspecific lung metastases < 1 cm)
+- Patients must have histologically or cytologically confirmed colorectal cancer with liver or lung metastases deemed resectable by a liver or thoracic surgeon, respectively (resectability may involve the use of ablative techniques to some but not all liver or lung metastases); patients with a primary colorectal tumor that is planned for surgical resection are eligible.
+In addition patients with nonspecific lung lesions (lesions that are uncertain to be metastases given their small size, defined here as < 1 cm) are eligible

 - Patients must have measurable disease, defined as at least one lesion that can be accurately measured in at least one dimension (longest diameter to be recorded) as >= 10 mm with spiral computed tomography (CT) scan